Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

-We extend our evaluation protocol to cover ImageNet-3DCC~\cite{3dcc} and ImageNet-R~\cite{imagenetr}.
+We extend our evaluation protocol to cover ImageNet-3DCC~\cite{3dcc} and ImageNet-R~\cite{imagenetr} datasets and ResNet-18 (results in the appendix) and ViT~\cite{vit} architectures.
 ImageNet-R contains rendition versions of ImageNet spanning 200 classes.
 ImageNet-3DCC constructs more spatially-consistent corruptions than ImageNet-C by leveraging depth estimates.
-We experiment on the entire datasets and set the severity level to 5 in ImageNet-3DCC.
-Due to the space constraint, we limit our experiments to the episodic evaluation, similar to Section~\ref{sec:episodic_eval}, and leave other results/analyses to the Appendix.
+For ViT, we conduct episodic evaluation on ImageNet-C in a similar setup to Section~\ref{sec:episodic_eval} and report the results in Table~\ref{tab:imagenetc_episodic_vit} for the non-adapted model, Tent, and SAR.
+For ImageNet-R and ImageNet-3DCC, we fix the architecture to ResNet-50 and experiment on the entire datasets and set the severity level to 5 in ImageNet-3DCC.
+Due to the space constraint, we limit our experiments to the episodic evaluation, and leave other results and analyses to the Appendix.
 We evaluate the effectiveness of 10 TTA methods in Table~\ref{tab:imagenetr_and_3dcc}, where we report the average error rate across all corruptions.

-We observe that \textbf{our results are consistent across all considered datasets.} Simple methods that adapt during the forward pass are unaffected by the online setup.
+We observe that \textbf{our results are consistent across all considered datasets and architectures.} Similar to our results in Table~\ref{tab:imagenetc_episodic}, the more computationally involved SAR degrades more than Tent when leveraging ViT architecture.
+Regarding other datasets, we find that simple methods that adapt during the forward pass are unaffected by the realistic setup.
 All the other methods, except SHOT, experience degradation in their results on both datasets.
-We observe again that, on these two datasets, while SHOT actually benefits from the online evaluation, EATA remains the best alternative on both ImageNet-R and ImageNet-3DCC.
+We observe again that, on these two datasets, while SHOT actually benefits from the realistic evaluation, EATA remains the best alternative on both ImageNet-R and ImageNet-3DCC.